Aurora Clipper Rocket Glider Kit

 Epoxy is not needed in this model.
 Weight is critical and the model is designed for the thrust and flight loads.
 Weight in the rear end is bad and will require additional weight in the front of the model.

 - Body Tubes.
 One tube will have a coupler glued in place.
-Glue the other tube onto the coupler, make sure the small arrow marks are aligned on the two tubes, that will ensure the rail button marks are properly aligned.
+Glue the other tube onto the coupler, make sure the small arrow marks are aligned on the two tubes, that will ensure the wing marks are properly aligned.

 - The wing will be unfolded and mounted on the bottom of the body tube.
 You want the rear of the body tube to overhang the edge of your table by about 12″ so that the wing tips won’t prevent the wing from making full contact with the body tube.